mdub/clamp/README.md

 Quick Start
 -----------

+A typical Clamp script looks like this:

+    require 'clamp'

+    Clamp do

+      option "--loud", :flag, "say it loud"
+      option ["-n", "--iterations"], "N", "say it N times", :default => 1 do |s|
+        Integer(s)
+      end

+      parameter "WORDS ...", "the thing to say", :attribute_name => :words

+      def execute
+        the_truth = words.join(" ")
+        the_truth.upcase! if loud?
+        iterations.times do
+          puts the_truth
+        end
+      end

+    end

-Clamp models a command as a Ruby class; a subclass of `Clamp::Command`.
-They look something like this:
+Internally, Clamp models a command as a Ruby class (a subclass of `Clamp::Command`), and a command execution as an instance of that class.
+The example above is really just syntax-sugar for:

     require 'clamp'